mikibakaiki/import-sort-2022/README.md

 `import-sort` is a set of packages that allow you to sort your ES2015 (aka ES6) imports.
 Both JavaScript and TypeScript files are supported.

+# DISCLAIMER

+This is a complete fork from the original work by [Renke](https://github.com/renke).
+I'm only forking this to update the dependencies - the original repo had a last commit from 2019

 # Sorting imports

 There are multiple ways to actually sort your imports.
 Just pick the one that